amalia490/tema.asc/README.md

+#The project consists in the easier implementation of a storage device management component

 # Checker for Computer Systems Architecture Project

 A Python script designed to test a predefined list of executables for common exercises in Computer Systems Architecture.